What causes a cold or the flu?

 - American Indians/Alaska natives

-- People who have close contact with children under 5 years of age -- e.g., people who live with children, nannies, and providers of daycare services
+- People who have close contact with children under 5 years of age -- for example, people who live with children, nannies, and providers of daycare services

 - People who are morbidly obese (body-mass index of 40 or higher)